How Fiberglass Pools Boost Home Value in Mississippi

 Landscaping: $1,500–$5,000 for plantings, sod, and basic hardscaping around the pool area.

 At the median total project cost of roughly $60,000, a 50–70% recoup rate means you can expect $30,000–$42,000 in added home value—plus years of personal use before you sell.
 That equation makes fiberglass pools in Mississippi one of the stronger backyard investments available.
+For a closer look at how pool types compare on price, see our cost analysis of fiberglass pools versus other pool types.

 Protecting Your Investment: Maintenance and Documentation